awslabs/recurrent-intensity-model-experiments/README.md

 Here is the content of the `main` function:
 ```
 D, V = prepare_some_dataset(...) # output instances of rime.dataset.base.Dataset
-self = rime.Experiemnt(D, V, ...) # V is required only for Hawkes-Poisson and CVX-online.
+self = rime.Experiemnt(D, V, ...) # V is required only for Hawkes-Poisson and CVX-Online.
 self.run()
 self.results.print_results()
 ```